Mother recounts brutal attack on daughter in Queens and heroic neighbor who came to the rescue

 NEW YORK -- A mother spoke out Sunday after saving her daughter from an attack right outside of their apartment door in Queens.

-The attacker, who police said was hiding in the stairwell, surprised the teenager and tried to drag her down.
+The attacker, who was reportedly hiding in the stairwell, surprised the teenager.

-Ring camera video shows the moment a man jumps from a stairwell and grabs a terrified teenager returning home from walking the dogs.
+Ring camera video shows the moment a man jumps from a stairwell and grabs the terrified teenager, who was returning home from walking the dogs.

-"Just the most horrific scream you can think of it.
-Just her.
-A stump and a scream," Adriana Alvarez said.
+"Just the most horrific scream you can think of.
+It just ... a stump and a scream," Adriana Alvarez said.

 Alvarez heard her daughter's screechy screams.